Gaelic Language and Culture BA (Hons)

 - Successful completion of the course will give you a recognised qualification for entry to teacher training

-- You will undertake a three week work placement in year one
+- You will undertake a three-week work placement in year 1

 - You may choose to take part in an exchange programme to Canada or Ireland in your fourth year

-- 3 Scottish Highers at grade C or above, preferably including Gaelic or Gàidhlig OR
+- 3 Scottish Highers at grade BBC or above, preferably including Gaelic (learners) or Gàidhlig (fluent speakers) at grade B or above OR

-- You will be required to attend an interview to assess your Gaelic language skills
+- You will be required to attend an interview (on campus or by phone) to determine which of the two parallel first-year programmes will be most appropriate to your Gaelic language skills

 - An Cùrsa Inntrigidh (Access to Gaelic programme) - a distance learning programme, enabling students with no previous knowledge of Gaelic to achieve the entry level